xpsi-group/xpsi/_sources/FAQ.rst.txt

 Nested sampling writes to disk at user-specified cadence (so many nested sampling iterations).

-Model data such as an four-dimensional atmosphere table can be reasonably large for I/O.
+Model data such as a four-dimensional atmosphere table can be reasonably large for I/O.
 We recommend loading, at the outset of the run (or a resumed run), such a table into a contiguous chunk of memory